callstack/react-native-pager-view/README.md

 ## New architecture setup (Fabric)

 This library supports new architecture!
 We have two example folders one for each architecture.
-If you are using this library in our own project there some extra steps needed.
+If you are using this library in your own project there some extra steps needed.
 ### iOS
 Install pods with this flag inside `ios` folder:
 ```sh